 The exteriorThe exterior

 New York City’s Local Law 11 mandates inspection reports for a building’s façade.
 This applies to buildings taller than six stories and helps ensure pedestrian safety.
 There are three classifications, including Safe With a Repair and Maintenance Program.
 This covers safety, an important issue.
 But you also want to check for other things.
-You should ask about the age of the major items, such as the roof.
+You should ask about the age of the significant items, such as the roof.

 An InspectorAn Inspector